 Sesame Ginger Wing Sauce

 This sauce should thicken up by simmering a few minutes and then letting it cool.
 If you find yours is still quite thin, don't worry.
 Stirring in about ¼ teaspoon of arrowroot starch or any gluten free starch should help to thicken it enough to coat the wings.

 To make life a little bit easier, you can add pre-toasted sesame seeds rather than toasting your own on the stovetop.

 Cooking Times for Sesame Ginger Wings

-The only downside?
+The only downside of chicken wings when they're homemade?
 These do have to cook in the oven for a while - forty minutes approximately.
 But most of the time is really hands off which makes them still perfect for a weeknight meal.
-Enjoy!

 - 2 lbs fresh chicken wingettes or drumettes